-Older people and those with underlying health conditions are at higher risk of being affected by coronavirus.
+Older people and those with underlying health conditions are at higher risk of being affected by Covid-19.
 These groups of people were already at higher risk of being socially isolated.
-Now they are potentially cut off from many of the usual sources of essential support, and they are less likely to have the skills, confidence and devices to get help online.
+Now, during lockdowns and ongoing restrictions, they are potentially cut off from many of the usual sources of essential support, and they are less likely to have the skills, confidence and devices to get help online.

 Public sector and community groups are working hard to support more vulnerable people in society, and we know they are looking for information on how best to target that work.
 We are determined to put our knowledge and experience to good use, and to help provide that information.

-The map below shows 6,691 GP surgeries in England.
-It is designed to help identify areas where there are more people who don’t tend to use digital tools and services, or who are not online.
-We’ve used NHS data on registration for online GP services to make the map.
+The map below shows 6,470 GP practices in England for which data was available at the last update (October 2021).
+It is designed to help identify areas where there are more people who don’t tend to use digital tools and services, including those who are not active online at all.
+To make the map, we’ve used NHS England data on how many patients are ‘enabled’ to use Patient Online GP services, as well as data about the age profile of practices’ patient lists.

 We acknowledge that registration alone does not imply confident use of online services.
-Equally, where people have not registered for online GP services this may not be because of a lack of necessary digital skills or access to devices and the internet.
+Equally, where people are not enabled for online GP services, this may not indicate a lack of necessary digital skills or access to devices/connectivity.

 Guidance on using the map

-- Each surgery is represented by a coloured circle on the map.
-The larger the circle, the more patients registered in total.
+- Each practice is represented by a coloured circle on the map.
+The larger the circle, the more patients that practice has, in total.

-- The circles have a if less than 30% of patients are registered for an online service.
-We believe these surgeries should be a priority for targeted digital skills support, as they are more likely to have patients who lack digital skills.
+- The circles have a pink border if less than 40% of patients are enabled for an online service.
+We believe these practices should be a priority for targeted digital skills support, as on balance they are more likely to have patients who lack digital skills.
 Within this group, those with higher numbers of older patients may be further prioritised.

-- The surgeries with more than 30% of patients registered for online services are initially hidden, but these can be displayed if you choose.
-These have a .
+- The practices with more than 40% of patients enabled for online services have a turquoise border.

-- Each surgery is additionally colour-coded according to the number of people aged 65+ on its register (see map legend); however, due to scale, these colours may only become visible when you zoom in.
-For example, a purple fill to the circle means the surgery is in the top (“oldest”) 20% of surgeries by age in England; a yellow fill means it is among the 20% with the lowest numbers of patients aged 65+.
+- Each practice is additionally colour-coded according to the proportion of people aged 65+ on its register (see map legend).
+For example, a purple fill to the circle means the practice is in the top (“oldest”) 20% of practices by age in England; a yellow fill means it is among the 20% with the lowest proportions of patients aged 65+.
+Please note, however, that due to scale these colours may only become visible when you zoom in.

-- Clicking on a surgery will bring up a bubble with more information.
+- Clicking on a practice circle should bring up a bubble with more information.

 The map is best viewed on larger screen sizes.